Don’t Be Confused About Put-in-Bay Christmas In July

 One by one, the bright Christmas lights in the windows and on the buildings disappeared.
 There were a few vestiges of the dying event around town, like the big blow-up Santa at the Crew’s Nest, and there were always a bunch of private boats decorated with holiday lights, but the writing was definitely on the wall.

 Even the young ladies dressed in tight and revealing Santa outfits became scarcer and scarcer.
 The Chamber and businesses were still promoting the event, but it was becoming obvious there was no real need to put on anything fancy as the crowds continued to come.

-Then, about a half-dozen or so years ago, things took a turn, the crowds that came for Christmas in July began to become the cause of concern.
-The increase in open containers, the smell of pot in the air, the flaunting of the law, the large uninvited groups congregating on private property, and the sickening amounts of litter left behind on the streets and in the park made the Christmas in July weekends like no
+Then, about a half-dozen or so years ago, things took a turn; the crowds that came for Christmas in July began to become the cause of concern.
+The increase in open containers, the smell of pot in the air, the flaunting of the law, the large uninvited groups congregating on private property, and the sickening amounts of litter left behind on the streets and in the park made the Christmas in July weekends like no other busy weekend.

 The Put-in-Bay Visitors & Convention Bureau soon took it off their Put-in-Bay calendar of events, but a few businesses persisted.

 The holiday became worse and worse, and island officials became concerned about safety to the point that more than 100 law enforcement officers were on the island for the event this last summer.
 The bad publicity from the event and resulting problems were just the opposite of what the original Christmas in July promoters had envisioned.